raspberrypilearning/tree-life-simulator/en/step_7.md

 --- /task ---

 Scientists can sometimes predict when natural disasters will occur but their timing is not as consistent as in your simulation.
-Add some randomness to the **Natural Disaster** sprite.
+Add random timing to the **Natural Disaster** sprite.

 --- task ---